Ukraine war: Russia attacks Kaliningrad embargo – 21/06/2022 – World

 It also hosts the Baltic Fleet, which only grows in importance with the crisis and the request of Sweden and Finland to join NATO.
 The entire region is one of the most contentious in the Russia-West relationship, with heavy military activity and constant fear from neighbors that Moscow will use its ally Belarus to try to establish a land bridge with Kaliningrad.

 This is unlikely, as it would imply a war against NATO as a whole — the same can be said for current threats.
-The territory has just over 437 thousand inhabitants in an area three times smaller than that of the São Paulo municipality of Ribeirão Preto.
+The entire territory is approximately the size of São Caetano do Sul (SP) and has almost 1 million inhabitants.

 “No one has changed any habits, but we don’t have Poles in cafes like we used to have anymore,” said Natascha, who made a lot of money selling old Soviet houses with Germanized facades to tourists during the 2018 World Cup, which had one of its headquarters there.